Advances in Cardiovascular Risk Reduction

 Reduced Fee*: $60

-**Reduced fee applies to NYU School of Medicine alumni, former residents and fellows; physicians employed by the Department of Veterans Affairs Medical Center; full-time active military personnel; nurse practitioners; retired physicians; and all other non-physician healthcare professionals. ***To register at the waived fellow rate, you must submit a letter on official stationery from the Chief of Service stating that you are a fellow in a full-time approved training program to firstname.lastname@example.org.
+*Reduced fee applies to NYU School of Medicine alumni, former residents and fellows; physician-in-training; physicians employed by the Department of Veterans Affairs Medical Center; full-time active military personnel; nurse practitioners; retired physicians; and all other non-physician healthcare professionals.

-Internists, family practitioners, cardiologists, general practice, endocrinologists, nurse practitioners, and dietitians with an interest in the prevention of heart disease
+Internists, family practitioners, cardiologists, general practice, endocrinologists and nurse practitioners with an interest in the prevention of heart disease.
+Lecture, case conference and a Q&A panel discussion give learners multiple methods of instruction to interact with the information being presented

 Statement of Need